Infopisteprojekti/infopiste/documentation/frontend.md

 [Floorplan.test.jsx](../frontend/tests/Floorplan.test.jsx) tests the functionality of the `Floorplan` component.
 These tests use mocks in place of using the actual component, due to the complexity of creating unit tests for a component that fetches data from the backend.

-The tests are included in the CI/CD pipeline.
+The tests, as well as linting are included in the CI/CD pipeline.
 Whenever new content is pushed to the `main` branch, the tests are executed.

 The app can also be tested locally by running